Saad Khan: Career

-Right after completing college, Saad Khan wrote and directed two short films, Another Kind of Black and On My Mind.
+Right after completing college, Khan wrote and directed two short films, Another Kind of Black and On My Mind.
 The former was selected at the Short Film Corner of the Cannes Film Festival, and the latter was shot in the south of the US and was screened at the Acadiana Film Festival.

-On his return to India, Khan assisted Ashutosh Gowariker in the Bollywood film Khelein Hum Jee Jaan Sey almost immediately.
-After a 2-year stint in Mumbai, he founded his media company Firstaction Studios in Bangalore, which received recognition for content creation, ad films and commercials for brands, acting, communication and media workshops, producing stage shows, managing casting for films, ads, television commercials, viral videos and provides opportunities across India.
-Khan's production of the live comedy show The Improv (India) became a popular feature for the Bangalore audience.
-Unscripted and unrehearsed, the show has Khan and 4 improv comedians perform improv comedy on the spot by taking scenarios from a live audience.
-The Improv was the first national act which was presented by Black Dog Easy Evenings in Hyderabad, after they toured with performers such as Russell Peters, Robert Schneider, and the team of Whose Line Is It Anyway?'
+On his return to India, Khan assisted Ashutosh Gowariker on the Bollywood film Khelein Hum Jee Jaan Sey.

+After a two-year stint in Mumbai, he founded the media company Firstaction Studios in Bangalore.
+It creates content, ad films, and commercials for brands; offers acting, communication, and media workshops; produces stage shows; and manages casting for films, ads, television commercials, and viral videos.

+Khan's production of the live comedy show The Improv became a popular feature for Bangalore audiences.
+Unscripted and unrehearsed, the show has Khan and four improv comedians perform improv comedy on the spot by taking suggestions from a live audience.
+The Improv was the first national act which was presented by Black Dog Easy Evenings in Hyderabad, after they toured with performers such as Russell Peters, Robert Schneider, and the team of Whose Line Is It Anyway?
 In addition to performing across major Indian metro cities, The Improv has toured internationally with well received shows in Dubai, Abu Dhabi, and Sweden.

-Khan then moved into ideating and creating something with Danish Sait that changed the face of Kannada filmmaking- Humble Politician Nograj.
-The movie was a satirical take on a narcissistic and crazy politician's ambition to go from a small time corporator to an influential MLA.
-Humble Politician Nograj also created a strong buzz by becoming the first Kannada feature film to find its place on the international OTT platform - Amazon PrimeVideo.
-With web series and online shows catching up with the audiences, Khan and team decided to give it an online push with a web series.
-Instead of a film sequel to Humble Politician Nograj, Khan and Sait made the sequel as a web series in association with Applause Entertainment and the first season focused on Nograj's journey after he became an MLA.
-Khan also stated that the idea to push it online was creatively focused.
+Khan created something with Danish Sait that changed the face of Kannada filmmaking - Humble Politician Nograj.
+The movie was a satirical take on a narcissistic and crazy politician's ambition to go from a small-time corporator to an influential MLA.
+It also created a strong buzz by becoming the first Kannada feature film on the international OTT platform Amazon PrimeVideo.
+With the rising popularity of web series and online shows, Khan and team decided to make a web series.
+Instead of a film sequel to Humble Politician Nograj, Khan and Sait made the sequel as a web series in association with Applause Entertainment.
+The first season focused on Nograj's journey after he became an MLA.
+Khan stated that the idea to push it online was creatively focused.